F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Independence and Conflict of Interest

-The Title IX Coordinator and Director of Institutional Equity oversees the implementation of these Procedures and acts with independence and authority, free from bias and conflicts of interest.
-The Title IX Coordinator and Director of Institutional Equity and other Equity Officials receive annual training and are trained to ensure they are not biased for or against any party in a specific case, or for or against Complainants and/or Respondents, generally.
-To raise any concern involving bias or conflict of interest by the Title IX Coordinator and Director of Institutional Equity, contact the Vice President for Government Affairs and General Counsel.
+The Director of Institutional Equity oversees the implementation of these Procedures and acts with independence and authority, free from bias and conflicts of interest.
+The Director and other Equity Officials receive annual training and are trained to ensure they are not biased for or against any party in a specific case, or for or against Complainants and/or Respondents, generally.
+To raise any concern involving bias or conflict of interest by the Director, contact the Vice President for Government Affairs and General Counsel.
 Upon receiving a concern of bias or conflict of interest, the Vice President for Government Affairs and General Counsel may designate an appropriate person to review and respond regarding the concerns raised, including recommending action to eliminate any bias or conflict of interest that might be found.
-Concerns of bias or a potential conflict of interest by the Investigators or Decision-makers should be raised with the Title IX Coordinator and Director of Institutional Equity.
+Concerns of bias or a potential conflict of interest by the Investigators or Decision-makers should be raised with the Director.

-The Title IX Coordinator and Director of Institutional Equity may appoint external, independent parties with appropriate training to fill any of the defined roles within the Equal Opportunity and Non-Discrimination Policy, the Hazing Policy, or these Procedures.
+The Director may appoint external, independent parties with appropriate training to fill any of the defined roles within the Equal Opportunity and Non-Discrimination Policy, the Hazing Policy, or these Procedures.
 Any external parties retained under this section will agree to abide by all confidentiality provisions set forth within this Policy or these Procedures and applicable law.

 Recordkeeping